Nick

 few allowed to see their home addresses.

-of my background I do know more than most MPs about this sort
+Because of my background I do know more than

 of thing, so I'm taking a particular interest in it, and hope